On this page

 What a face covering is

-In the context of the coronavirus (COVID-19) outbreak, a face covering is something which safely covers the nose and mouth.
-You can buy reusable or single-use face coverings.
-You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face.
+In the context of the coronavirus (COVID-19) outbreak, a face covering is something which securely covers the nose and mouth.
+There are many types of face coverings available.

 Face coverings are not classified as PPE (personal protective equipment) which is used in a limited number of settings to protect wearers against hazards and risks, such as surgical masks or respirators used in medical and industrial settings.